Gia1987/CV/README.md

 **United Response** London (Jun 2015 to Nov 2017)
 *Support Worker*

-- Checking residents’ needs and progress
+- Checked residents’ needs and progress
-- Providing physical care, which could include bathing, dressing and feeding
+- Provided physical care, which could include bathing, dressing and feeding
-- Providing one-to-one counselling or group therapy sessions
+- Provided one-to-one counselling or group therapy sessions
-- Teaching daily living skills like budgeting, shopping and claiming benefits
+- Taught daily living skills like budgeting, shopping and claiming benefits
-- Providing leisure and creative activities in a safe and supportive setting
+- Provided leisure and creative activities in a safe and supportive setting
-- Helping residents to deal with problems and become independent
+- Helped residents to deal with problems and become independent
-- Talking with residents' families and arranging family and home visits
+- Talked with residents' families and arranging family and home visits

 **ASARA Trasporti** Olbia, Italy (Apr 2013, Oct 2014)
 *Professional Driver*